Going ‘No-Contact’ with Family: Mental Health Considerations

 Understanding the Concept of Going No-Contact

-So, what does going no-contact really mean?
-As the name implies, it means to cut off all contact from a relationship, usually because that person is toxic or abusive in some way.
-A person can go no-contact with parents, family members, ex-partners and friends.
-This concept is a self-protective measure.
-By cutting off communication, you stop allowing that person to negatively impact your life in any way.
-For example, going no-contact with narcissistic parents means you deny them the opportunity to involve you in their toxic, negative cycle of abuse.
+Going no-contact is a way of cutting off all contact with another person, usually because that person is toxic or abusive in some way.
+People often go no-contact with parents, family members, ex-partners and friends.
+By cutting off communication, you prevent other people from having a negative impact on your life.
+For example, going no-contact with narcissistic parents protects you from their toxic, negative cycle of abuse.

 The Impact of Toxic Relationships on Mental Health

-Weighing the Pros and Cons of Going No-Contact With Parents & Others
+Weighing the Pros and Cons of Going No-Contact With Parents and Others

 Pro: You’ll Escape the Abuse

-The most apparent positive about going no-contact is that you end the abuse.
+Going no-contact puts a stop to abusive behavior.
 If someone has been toxic toward you for years, there’s a high chance they won’t (or don’t want to) change.
-Going no-contact is the only way to immediately and effectively end the abuse.
+Cutting contact is the only way to immediately and effectively end the abuse.

 Con: It May Mean Less Access to Other Family Members

-Unfortunately, you should know that going no-contact may mean you see less of other family members.
+You should know that going no-contact may mean you see less of other family members.
 For example, you might not see your siblings if you cut off your parents.
-Or if you’re cutting someone off, you might be asked not to attend family gatherings.
+You may even be asked to avoid family gatherings.

-You should be aware that this might be a side effect of going no-contact.
-Hopefully, other family members will be open to seeing you one-on-one to maintain a relationship.
+This is a common side effect of going no-contact.
+Hopefully, other family members will be open to maintaining their relationships with you.

 Pro: You’ll Probably Be Healthier and Happier

-It may be hard at first, but in the long run, you’ll likely be healthier and happier after this decision.
-As we’ve already highlighted, being in a toxic relationship harms your physical, mental and emotional well-being.
+It may be hard at first, but in the long run, you’ll likely be healthier and happier after cutting a toxic family member out of your life.
+Being in a toxic relationship can have a serious negative effect on your physical and mental health.
 Cutting off this toxicity will allow you to thrive.

 Con: Holidays Might Be Hard

-One way to combat this is to develop what’s known as a “chosen” family.
-This is a group of friends and loved ones you can celebrate holidays with instead.
-They may not be your biological family, but they’re there for you and can be viewed as newly appointed “family” members.
+One way to combat this problem is to create what’s known as a “chosen” family.
+This is a group of loved ones who enrich your life and offer support when you need it most.
+They may not share your DNA, but they can have a positive impact on your life.

 Pro: You’re Prioritizing Yourself